UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/instruments/CHARIS.rst

 data set and measure the centroid of the images.
 This will allow us to re-register and align the images for PSF modeling and subtraction.

-For this tutorial, we use an example dataset of HR8799, a small subset of the full dataset taken by CHARIS in 2018 (todo: give credits to the data here), which you can also download yourself at `pyKLIP CHARIS tutorial data <https://github.com/minghanmilan/pyKLIP_CHARIS_Tutorial_Data>`_ and follow along with the tutorial.
+For this tutorial, we use an example dataset of HR8799, a small subset of the full dataset taken by CHARIS in 2018, which you can also download yourself at
+`pyKLIP CHARIS tutorial data <https://github.com/minghanmilan/pyKLIP_CHARIS_Tutorial_Data>`_ and follow along with the tutorial.